 The Centre for International Documentation on Organised and Economic Crime (CIDOEC) is an unincorporated, research-based network that is the primary vehicle through which the symposia are organised.
 CIDOEC is supported by the Organising Institutions of the symposium which consist of a number of leading universities and other relevant institutions throughout the world.
 A list of these is available in each programme.

-Mr Saul Froomkin OBE QC, with the exception of the very first symposium (which was chaired by Sir Shridath Ramphall QC, Professor Sir Roy Goode QC, Mr Eric Ellen QPM, and Prof Barry Rider), has been the chairman of all programmes both in Cambridge and elsewhere.
-He is supported by Prof Rider, Mr Michael Ashe QC, and Sir Ivan Lawrence QC.
-Of course, over the years there have been many others, such as Sir Kenneth Warren, Prof Mads Andenas QC, and Sir John Mummery QC, who have lent their support and chaired specific sessions of the programme.
+Mr Saul Froomkin OBE QC, with the exception of the very first symposium (which was chaired by Sir Shridath Ramphall QC, Professor Sir Roy Goode QC, Mr Eric Ellen QPM, and Professor Barry Rider), has been the chairman of all programmes both in Cambridge and elsewhere.
+He is supported by Professor Rider, Mr Michael Ashe QC, and Sir Ivan Lawrence QC.
+Of course, over the years there have been many others, such as Sir Kenneth Warren, Professor Mads Andenas QC, and Sir John Mummery QC, who have lent their support and chaired specific sessions of the programme.

 The symposium has been hosted by Jesus College–a College within in the University of Cambridge–since its foundation.
-Prof Rider has been a Fellow (now Fellow Commoner) of the College throughout this period.
+Professor Rider has been a Fellow (now Fellow Commoner) of the College throughout this period.